orbitalquark/textadept/doc/manual.md

 ![UI](images/ui.png)

 Textadept's user interface is sleek and simple.
-It consists of a menu (GUI version only), editor view, and statusbar.
+It consists of a menu and tab bar (GUI version only), editor view, and statusbar.
 There is also a find & replace pane and a command entry, but Textadept initially hides them both.
-The manual briefly describes these features below, but provides more details later.
+This manual briefly describes these features below, but provides more details later.

 ## Menu